 - Weaknesses of your players - where can you “hide” a weak blocker or a weak back-court defender

-- You must teach your team – where do most attackers (hitters) attack (hit)?
+You must teach your team about where most attackers (hitters) attack (hit).
 Every attacker has a tendency.
 Most players hit the ball cross-court (angle) as a preference.
 In addition, using correct biomechanics, everyone hits the ball between their right and left shoulders.

 - Numbers of players blocking – one, two or three